 It’s estimated that humans have lived in the Amazon for around 39,000 years.
 The area is home to as many as 350 different ethnic groups who live in harmony with, and with unrivaled knowledge of, their unique environment.
 More than 60 of these groups live largely in isolation.
-President Jair Bolsonaro of Brazil wants to “integrate” indigineous people into the wider population, as well as to exploit commercial mining, gas and oil extraction in indigenous territories.
-As well as unfairly grabbing the ancient lands of these people, it would in turn threaten the delicate biosphere and habitat of these parts of the Amazon and beyond.
+President Jair Bolsonaro of Brazil wants to “integrate” Indigineous peoples into the wider population, as well as to exploit commercial mining, gas and oil extraction in Indigenous territories.
+As well as unfairly grabbing the ancient lands of these communities, it would in turn threaten the delicate biosphere and habitat of these parts of the Amazon and beyond.

 It’s also where you’ll find 1 in 10 of all species on Earth (and counting)